jeffharnois/epic-Destiny-Obj/README.md

 ![image](http://jeffharnois.com/images/graph.gif)

+"abil_name" is the name of the ability.

 "required" is how many points spent in the tree are required.

 "prereq" is an object ({"req":"1a","tier":"1"}) that is required to take that ability ("null" if nothing is required), required ID and tier if there is something required.

+"selected" is used by the UI to determine how many ranks have been taken by the user: this should always be "0".

+"multi" is used to determine if the ability is a multi enhancement or not (has multiple choices at the first tier).

+"passive" is either "true" or "false," and refers to if it is an active ability or not.

 "ranks" is the total number of ranks in the ability.

-"passive" is either "true" or "false," and referrs to if it is an active ability or not.

 "AP" is how many action points each rank requires.